Chrysoberyl Gemstone Information

 Chrysoberyl Gemstone and Jewelry Design Ideas Back to Top

 Note: Buy colored gemstones by size and not by carat weight.
-Colored stones vary with size-to-weight ratio.
+Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamond by weight in comparison.

-Always remove jewelry before exercising, playing sports or performing any physical household chores.
+Always remove jewelry before exercising, playing sports or performing any vigorous household chores.
 When removing jewelry, it is important to not pull from the stone, because doing so can weaken the metal or prongs, which can eventually lead to a lost stone.
-When storing your Chrysoberyl gems and jewelry, store them separately and away from other gemstones.
+When storing your chrysoberyl gems and jewelry, store them separately and away from other gemstones.
 If possible, wrap them individually with a soft cloth and place them inside a fabric-lined jewelry box.